-The remaining 213 subjects can be divided in three groups (Table 1).
+The remaining 213 subjects can be divided in 3 groups (Table 1).
 The first group includes 162 subjects having a confirmed diagnosis of type 3 VWD with plasma VWF:Ag \leq 3 IU/dL and identified VWF defects.
 Of them, 5 have only a partial genotyping because the second genetic defect was not identified.
-Fourteen of 162 subjects were reported to be on SLT prophylaxis at sampling time, but this information was missing for one subject.
-The second group included 9 subjects with VWF:Ag \leq 3 IU/dL in whom genetic analyses failed to identify a VWF defect.
-Of them, one was on prophylaxis at sampling time.
-The third group included 42 fully characterized subjects with VWF:Ag >3 IU/dL and identified VWF, although in 6 subjects the second genetic defect was not identified.
-Of them, 27 were on treatment at sampling time.
+Fourteen of 162 subjects were reported to be on SLT prophylaxis at the sampling time, but this information was missing for 1 subject.
+The second group included 9 subjects with VWF:Ag \leq 3 IU/dL in whom genetic analyses failed to

-Figure 1.
-Flowchart of the study population.
-265 subjects with a previous type 3 diagnosis were enrolled in 3WINTERS-IPS.
-Of them, 52 were excluded because of multiple missing data, whereas the remaining 213 subjects were tested for both non-neutralizing and neutralizing VWF antibodies using an indirect ELISA and a Bethesda-based method assay on von Willebrand factor collagen binding, respectively.
+FIGURE 1 Flowchart of the study population.
+In total, 265 subjects with a previous type 3 diagnosis were enrolled in 3WINTERS-IPS.
+Of them, 52 were excluded because of multiple missing data, whereas the remaining 213 subjects were tested for both non-neutralizing and neutralizing VWF antibodies by using an indirect ELISA and a Bethesda-based method assay on von Willebrand factor collagen binding, respectively.
 These 213 subjects were further divided depending on the availability of biochemical and molecular information.